Dhamaka hosted by the Rice South Asian Society

 Korean Culture Night is jointly hosted by Korean Student Association and Korean International Student Association to highlight diverse aspects of Korean culture.
 We showcase traditional as well as modern performances, from Woori to Basyk, and encourage audience participation by introducing games trending in Korea.
 Another highlight of the show is King of Masked Singer, inspired by the Korean original mystery music show.
 We invite all of Rice to join us for a night of delicious Korean food, beautiful performances, fun games, and Korean traditions beyond K-pop.

-Hispanic Association for Cultural Enrichment at Rice
+¡Ritmo! hosted by the Hispanic Association for Cultural Enrichment at Rice (HACER)

 The Hispanic Association for Cultural Enrichment at Rice organizes a cultural showcase every year called ¡Ritmo!. ¡Ritmo! celebrates the beauty and struggle of the Hispanic/Latinx community through acts ranging from dance numbers to spoken word to stand-up comedy to fashion shows.
 HACER's Cultural Events Committee coordinates ¡Ritmo!, involving Rice and community participants, and attracting between 300 and 400 attendees.
 In 2019, ¡Ritmo! had an established theme for the first time: “La Nueva America” — the New America, a recognition of the difficult time the Latinx community is experiencing in the United States, prompting discussions on identity, visibility, and inclusion.
 In a call to action, we hoped to emphasize the right of the Latinx community to United States society, especially as a growing force in the nation.

-RTA Night Market
+RTA Night Market hosted by the Rice Taiwanese Association

 Rice Taiwanese Association hosts an annual night market to showcase one of the best parts of Taiwanese culture.
 We strive to make the experience as authentic as possible by including popular street food, such as Taiwanese popcorn chicken and Boba, as well as games that you can often find at a night market, such ring tosses and darts.
 Performances from the dance group BASYK and the acapella group Random Notes add to the celebratory atmosphere.
 Student entrepreneurship is also important to us so we also allow student vendors to reserve a table and showcase their designs.

-Islam Immersion Week
+Islam Immersion Week hosted by the Muslim Student Association

 Islam Immersion Week is a week of events in the Fall semester full of events for the Rice community to learn about Islam and meet Muslims on campus.
 Every day in the RMC there is a table and photo campaign, and every night there is a different event with dinner.
 This culminates with "Open Jummah", a traditional Friday prayer, but held outside in the Central Quad, and a final dinner on Friday night.